BMD-1: Soviet–Afghan War

 It was widely used by airborne units during Soviet–Afghan War.
-During the initial Soviet invasion of Afghanistan in 1979, BMD-1s of the Soviet 103rd Guards Airborne Division and 345th Separate Parachute Regiment were air landed by IL-76 transports into Kabul airport and Bagram Airfield, enabling the rapid seizure of critical cities and facilities throughout Afghanistan.
+During the initial Soviet invasion of Afghanistan in 1979, BMD-1s of the Soviet 103rd Guards Airborne Division and 345th Separate Parachute Regiment were air landed by Il-76 transports into Kabul airport and Bagram Airfield, enabling the rapid seizure of critical cities and facilities throughout Afghanistan.
 The 56th Air Assault Brigade executed a similar capture of Kunduz.
 For the remainder of the Soviet occupation of Afghanistan through 1989, airborne forces under the 40th Army used BMD-1s as infantry fighting vehicles for transportation and fire support in operations against the mujahideen.

 BMD-1 IFVs were not suited for fighting in the hot mountain regions of Afghanistan, as they were originally developed to provide airborne units with an IFV to give them a chance in engagements with enemy armour and allow them to operate in Nuclear-Biological-Chemical (NBC) warfare conditions.
 In Afghanistan, the main enemies were not AFVs but land mines and ambushes prepared by skillful Afghan Mujahideen armed with light anti-tank weapons, which meant that the BMD-1's anti-tank firepower was useless.
 Many BMD-1 IFVs and light APCs fell victim to Mujahideen attacks and antitank landmines.
 The Soviet Army lost 1,317 APCs and IFVs of all types during nine years of war in Afghanistan.

 Iraq

-In 1990, BMD-1 IFVs were used by the Iraqi Army during the First Gulf War.
-They were used for a second time during the 2003 invasion of Iraq.
+Iraqi BMD-1s were deployed during the 2003 invasion of Iraq.